Tanmayk03/Hyperlocal-Delivery-Application-/docs/01-introduction.md

 # Introduction

-This is a full-stack e-commerce web application inspired by Blinkit, built using the MERN stack: **MongoDB, Express.js, React.js, and Node.js**.
+This is a full-stack e-commerce web application inspired by Ecommerce, built using the MERN stack: **MongoDB, Express.js, React.js, and Node.js**.

 It provides a real-world online shopping experience, including both customer and admin functionalities.